 You can find a full working example below.
-Other examples are available in [filename]/usr/lo-cal/pf/lib/pf/Switch/ folder.
+Other examples are available in /usr/local/pf/lib/pf/Switch/ folder.

+2.3.
 Required Parameters

 - description The description of the switch. - radiusDisconnect The RADIUS disconnect methods to use.
-Must be one of the following values coaldisconnect|coaOrDisconnect .
+Must be one of the following values coa|disconnect|coaOrDisconnect.

+2.4.
 RADIUS scope Parameters

-- acceptVlan Attributes for accept vlan scope - acceptRole Attributes for accept role scope. - reject Attributes for rejection scope. - disconnect Attributes for disconnect scope (required if radiusDisconnect is disconnect or coaOrDisconnect) - coa Attributes for CoA scope (required if radiusDisconnect is coa or coaOrDisconnect) - voip Attributes for VOIP scope (If VOIP is enabled) - bounce Attributes for bounce scope
+- acceptVlan Attributes for accept vlan scope - acceptRole Attributes for accept role scope.

+- reject Attributes for rejection scope. - disconnect Attributes for disconnect scope (required if radiusDisconnect is 'disconnect' or 'coaOrDisconnect') - coa Attributes for CoA scope (required if radiusDisconnect is 'coa' or 'coaOrDisconnect') - voip Attributes for VOIP scope (If VOIP is enabled) - bounce Attributes for bounce scope snmpDisconnect - If SNMP protocol should be use to disconnect (values: enabled or disabled)

+2.5.
 Additional parameters